-Obtain an complete form DR-402 Mobile Home Declaration from the Property Appraiser’s Office.
+Obtain and complete form DR-402 Mobile Home Declaration from the Property Appraiser’s Office.

 Once approved, the mobile home is assessed as real property.
 The property owner must then deliver the approved form DR-402 to the tax collector office where the mobile home is physically located.
 Then a real property decal is issued.

 A certificate of Title is proof of ownership in Florida.
 When a motor vehicle, mobile home or boat is sold, a new Certificate of Title must be issued in the purchaser(s) name.
 All vehicles are required to be titled, except mopeds, motorized bicycles and trailers weighing less than 2,000 lbs.
-Titles may be obtained at one of our service centers or by mail.
+Titles may be obtained by making a reservation to visit one of our service centers, or by mail.

 Expedited Title Service

-Our service centers offer expedited (same day) title service for an additional $10.00 fee.
-If all documentation is provided a Certificate of Title is produced in the office.
+We offer expedited (same day) title service for an additional $10.00 fee.
+If all documentation is provided at your reservation, a Certificate of Title is produced in the office.
 Valid photo identification is required.
 If a representative of the owner is present, an original form HSMV 82053 Power of Attorney from the owner is required.

 An e-title is a title record held in an electronic database.
 When an e-titled vehicle is purchased using a loan, it is called an Electronic Lien Title (ELT).
 For both ELTs and e-titles, a paper title has not been printed.
-A paper copy can be obtained by mail, online or at one of our service centers.
+A paper copy can be obtained by mail, online or at one of our service centers by making a reservation.